mihaifm/bufstop/readme.md

 these mapping.
 Bufstop will attempt to restore your old mapping (given that you didn't use `noremap`).

-##Is there...a faster way?

-Perhaps, using brain-wired electrodes, so that you wouldn't have to type anything.
-Seriously now, got other ideas on how to switch buffers?
-Open up an issue.

 ##Bonus

 As a bonus, this plugin provides __*navigation history for each window*__.